Al-Haqbani/z/README.md

 If you enable **Full Repo Scan**, the GitHub searcher crawls every file in each selected repository (or the entire organization) rather than relying solely on the search API.
 This thorough mode may take significantly longer.
 The **Wayback Repo** option can additionally fetch archived snapshots of those files to detect secrets that were deleted from history.
 Optional switches allow scanning commit history, pull requests and employee gists too, and a **Top Leaks** mode queries GitHub for the most common API keywords like AWS, Slack, HuggingFace and Zendesk keys.
 You can adjust the maximum number of concurrent search threads with `--threads N`.
+To limit full-auto scans to certain platforms you can pass a comma-separated list with `--platforms github,gitlab,dockerhub`.
 You can also enable **Scan repository wiki** to inspect the project's wiki pages for leaks.
 The new **Scan releases** option analyzes release descriptions so tokens leaked in changelogs are not missed.
 The **Scan actions logs** option downloads GitHub Actions logs and inspects them for secrets leaked during CI runs.